 Betsy LeRoy, MD- Dr. LeRoy is an obstetrician at the Women’s Health Clinic, Willis-Knighton Physician Network, in Shreveport, LA.
 Dr. LeRoy is a mother of three and is passionate about breastfeeding.
 Breastfeeding has been an integral part of her training and research interests.
 Dr. LeRoy has been recognized numerous times for excellence in teaching and research in women’s health and is a member of the American College of Obstetrics and Gynecology.

-Brandy Harvey, BGS (Bachelor of General Studies)- Brandy is recently new to the “working” world of breastfeeding.
-She is a stay-at-home mom to her precious three year old son, WIC Breastfeeding Peer Counselor for Region 8 of Louisiana, and a member of the Breastfeeding Awareness Network and Coalition of Northeast Louisiana.
+Brandy Harvey, BGS (Bachelor of General Studies)- Brandy is the Breastfeeding Peer Counselor Coordinator/Supervisor for Region 8.
+Prior to her current role, she was stay-at-home mom to her precious son and for two years worked as WIC Breastfeeding Peer Counselor for Region 8 of Louisiana.
 She long-term exclusively breastfed her son and is privileged to be apart of so many opportunities to share and help others with their breastfeeding goals.
+She is a member of (BANC) the Breastfeeding Awareness Network and Coalition of Northeast Louisiana.

 David Holcombe, MD, MSA, FACP- Dr. Holcombe currently serves as the Regional Administrator/Medical Director of the Office of Public Health for Central Louisiana.
 He has published a number of scientific articles, as well as several collections of short stories and plays.
 He and his Belgian wife, Nicole, have raised four sons in Alexandria, where they participate actively in the cultural life of the community.
 Besides practicing public health medicine and promoting breastfeeding, Dr. Holcombe is a painter, writer and folk dance instructor.
 His works can be viewed at www.holcombegallery.com.